How Play Boosts Communication and Literacy Skills in Children

 Pretend play is composed of real-life representations of everyday roles and relationships.
 Children have been known to emulate various behaviors at the playground, from reading a book bound together with leaves to playing doctor with a friend.
 With pretend play, children can have a meaningful understanding of certain skills before learning them in the classroom.

-When children become familiar with these roles, the roles become more accessible in real life, in spite of the role’s inauthenticity during pretend play.
+When children become familiar with these roles, the roles become more accessible in real life, despite the role’s inauthenticity during pretend play.
 You shouldn’t take this interest for granted.
 Encourage pretend play among children by making the children in your life aware of what you and others do, from grocery shopping to going to work.
-In addition, you can use guided play and props to make sure that these roles are executed appropriately and with a set learning goals in mind.
+In addition, you can use guided play and props to make sure that these roles are executed appropriately and with set learning goals in mind.

 Learning Through Play at Your Playground

 Children are the future.
 No matter how we decide to phrase it or how many times we’ve heard it, we all know it’s true.
 That’s why the development of our next generation is crucial to our own.
 And if we care about our children, we must care about their learning.
 Outdoor play is a vital part of the learning process of children everywhere.
-Yet almost half of all preschoolers are not taken outside daily, and 41% of school districts don’t make recess mandatory.
+While playing on the playground and other outdoor spaces, kids have many opportunities to practice their communication skills.